- Area Representatives

 In 2018, again with assistance from Lilly Endowment’s Thriving in Ministry Initiative, TMF’s Leadership Ministry launched the Courageous Leadership Imperative, a network of learning and innovation for courageous leaders.

 January 1, 2019, marked two significant milestones.
-Heartspring Methodist Foundation merged with TMF and after two years as managing agent for the United Methodist Development Fund (UMDF), a national lender to UM churches, TMF transitioned to controlling agent of UMDF and formed the board of directors pictured here.
+Heartspring Methodist Foundation merged with TMF and after two years as managing agent for the United Methodist Development Fund (UMDF), a national lender to Methodist churches, TMF transitioned to managing director of UMDF and formed the board of directors pictured here.